jonathan-d-zhang/blog/articles/md/build-a-blog.md

 EXPOSE 80
 ```
 Now instead of using having all the dependencies and build tools in the image, I create a new image and only copy what is needed for the app to run.
-Here's a screenshot showing the difference.
+Here's a screenshot showing the difference. `<none>` is the image from the first `Dockerfile`, and `blog` is the image from the last `Dockerfile`

 <img src="/images/build-a-blog/docker-images.png" alt="screenshot of docker desktop showing change in docker image size">

-After these changes, `docker build` runs much faster (on subsequent runs), and also takes much less space.
+After these changes, `docker build` runs much faster (on subsequent runs), and also takes much less space 🎉.

-🎉

 ## Images <a id="images" class="anchor"></a>
 Unfortunately, the syntax for inserting an image and creating a hyperlink in markdown is the same,